erikvip/xdccbrowser/README.md

 ## Usage

-The simpliest form is to chdir to your KVIrc/log directory, then run the **all.sh** script, passing the current directory, and redirect output to a csv file.
-This will process all log files from the current directory.
+The simpliest form is to run the **all.sh** script.
+This will check the default KVIrc log location, and parse channel log files created within the past 5 days.
+If your log files are not in the default location, pass the log directory as the first argument to **all.sh**.

-Note that this does not handle rotating log files, so make sure to clean up old entires prior to running the all.sh script, otherwise you will generate lots of old, invalid data.
+CSV data will be sent to STDOUT, so remember to redirect the output to a CSV File.

 ### Processing all log files

 ```
-cd ~/.config/KVIrc/log
+# Default location
-~/xdccbrowser/all.sh . > ~/xdcc-list.csv
+~/xdccbrowser/all.sh > ~/xdcc-list.csv

 ```

 ### Processing single log files